Wednesday, February 14th, 2024

 Prayer, Fasting, Almsgiving

-Many know of the tradition of abstaining from meat on Fridays during Lent, but we are also called to practice self-discipline and fast in other ways throughout the season.
-Contemplate the meaning and origins of the Lenten fasting tradition in this reflection.
+Many know of the tradition of abstaining from meat on Fridays during Lent, but we are also called to exercise self-discipline and fast in other ways throughout the season.

 In addition, the giving of alms is one way to share God's gifts—not only through the distribution of money, but through the sharing of our time and talents.
 As St. John Chrysostom reminds us: "Not to enable the poor to share in our goods is to steal from them and deprive them of life.
 The goods we possess are not ours, but theirs."

 Ash Wednesday and Good Friday are obligatory days of fasting and abstinence for Catholics.
 In addition, Fridays during Lent are obligatory days of abstinence from meat.